Open & Affirming

 A Democratically-Organized Church.
 All matters of policy, budget, or overall church direction are decided at the Annual Meeting of the members or at a specially-called congregational meeting.

-Pastor Rachel began their journey with Plymouth UCC in August of 2018.
+Pastor Jo began their journey with Plymouth UCC in August of 2018.
 Previously, they worked in youth and family ministry in Glen Ellyn, IL, and as an associate pastor in both Maine and Connecticut.

-Their pastoral work includes pioneering a racial justice ministry, LGBTQI ministry and a Family Promise ministry, developing a successful network of social media ministries including online Bible Studies, and building a youth & family ministry from a handful of kids to among the largest in the Chicagoland area.
+Their pastoral work includes pioneering a racial justice ministry, LGBTQIA+ ministry and a Family Promise ministry, developing a successful network of social media ministries including online Bible Studies, and building a youth & family ministry from a handful of kids to among the largest in the Chicagoland area.

-Bill Bokhout, Director of Music
+Bill Bokhout (He/Him), Director of Music

 Bill became Plymouth UCC’s Director of Music in 2011.
 He has extensive church music experience and, for many years, has been involved in planning worship services, scheduling musicians, ensembles, worship teams, and technical staff.
 An operatic baritone, Bill has been the resident Baritone with Opera Grand Rapids for 26 seasons, performing as many as 35 different roles.